f5devcentral/openssl-pqc-stepbystep-lab/02_quantum_ca_root.md

 openssl list -signature-algorithms -provider oqsprovider | grep -i mldsa
 ```

 If you see `dilithium5` instead of `mldsa87`, you may be using an older version of the OQS provider.
-Use `dilithium5` in that case.
+Why?

 ## Summary